-is selected if it is known that the driver had at least one type of specimen tested for other drugs (excluding alcohol, nicotine, aspirin and drugs administered post-crash) and that the driver had a positive test result.
-A positive test result is any measured quantity that exceeds the detection threshold of the laboratory which performed the test.
+Used if it is known that the driver had at least one type of specimen tested for other drugs (excluding alcohol, nicotine, aspirin and drugs administered post-crash) and that the driver had a positive test result.
+A positive test result is any measured quantity that exceeds the detection threshold of the laboratory that performed the test.